sqdk/bitops/README.md

 bitops
 ======

-Small library for performing set and test/query bit operations
+Small Go library used to perform set and test/query bit operations on uint64

+Originally used to encode chess boards